Table of Contents

 - They neglect their friends and family

 Ketamine is a dissociative hallucinogenic tranquilizer.
-The highs or ‘trips’ usually last about an hour, but if you take a high dose and go into a K-Hole, the trip could be even longer.
+The highs or ‘trips’ usually last about an hour, but if you take a larger dose and go into a K-Hole, the trip could be even longer.

 When most people take the drug, they feel things like: